-Medicaid reimbursement is available to lawfully authorized transportation providers for transportation furnished to recipients whenever necessary to obtain medical care.
+Medicaid reimbursement is available to lawfully authorized transportation providers for transportation furnished to Medicaid enrollees whenever necessary to obtain medical care.
 Transportation services are limited to the provision of passenger-occupied transportation to or from Medicaid covered services.

-The Medicaid Program must assure that necessary transportation is available to recipients.
-The requirement is based on the recognition that unless needy individuals can actually get to and from providers of services, the entire goal of the Medicaid Program is inhibited at the start.
+The Medicaid Program must assure that necessary transportation is available to Medicaid enrollees.
+The requirement is based on the recognition that unless needy individuals can actually get to and from providers of Medicaid covered services, the entire goal of the Medicaid Program is inhibited at the start.

 This assurance requirement means that Medicaid will consider assisting with the costs of transportation when the costs of transportation become a barrier to accessing necessary medical care and services covered under the Medicaid Program.
 The decision to assist with the costs of transportation is called the prior authorization process.

-The Medicaid Program will cover the costs of all modes of transportation, when necessary, as well as the necessary transportation expenses incurred by the Medicaid recipient who must travel an extraordinary distance.
+The Medicaid Program will cover the costs of all modes of transportation, when necessary, as well as the necessary transportation expenses incurred by a Medicaid enrollee who must travel an extraordinary distance to receive medical care.

 The costs of emergency ambulance transportation do not require prior authorization.
-All other modes of transportation, while available to a recipient, need to be prior authorized by the appropriate prior authorization official prior to payment by the Medicaid Program.
+All other modes of transportation, while available to a Medicaid enrollee, must be prior authorized by the appropriate prior authorization official prior to payment by the Medicaid Program.

 Approved requests for prior authorization are communicated to the transportation provider via a roster, which lists the information necessary to submit a valid claim to the Medicaid Program.
 The information on the claim must match the information on the prior authorization as one condition for the claim to be paid.